divyamohan1993/devops-shell-scripts/README.md

 - **CI and DevSecOps checks** (linting, secret scanning) you can reuse at work.
 - **Observability starters** (Prometheus/Grafana) to see what your services are doing.

-If you want practical reps, fast feedback, and fewer gotchas—this is for you.
+If you want practical reps, fast feedback, and fewer gotchas then this is for you.

 ---